7 Types of Conventional Loans to Choose From

 What is a conventional loan?

 Conventional lenders often set more stringent minimum requirements than government-backed loans.
-For example, a borrower with a credit score under 620 won’t be eligible for a conventional loan, but would qualify for an FHA loan.
-It’s important to look at the full picture — your credit score, debt-to-income (DTI) ratio, down payment amount and whether your borrowing needs exceed loan limits — when choosing which mortgage loan will be the best fit for you.
+For example, a borrower with a credit score below 620 won’t be eligible for a conventional loan, but would qualify for an FHA loan.
+It’s important to look at the full picture — your credit score, debt-to-income (DTI) ratio, down payment amount and whether your borrowing needs exceed loan limits — when choosing which loan will be the best fit for you.

 7 types of conventional loans